 The Squarespace pricing is much more straightforward.
 There are only 4 plans, which you can purchase monthly or yearly.
 These include:

 - and Online Store Advanced ($40 a month)

-Unfortunately, as noted in our full Squarespace pricing review, there is no free plan, and they are pricier than Wix.
+Unfortunately, as noted in our full Squarespace pricing review, there is no free plan.

-Winner: Wix wins vs Squarespace, thanks to their free plan and more cost-effective offers.
-Squarespace only offers a 14-day free trial and generally charges more in every comparable tier.
+Winner: Wix wins vs Squarespace, thanks to their free plan and the more cost-effective ecommerce offer.
+Squarespace only offers a 14-day free trial.
 Should you ever stop paying for your website, your Squarespace site will vanish from the web.
 With Wix, you can still keep it in a free account, which is a big advantage.

 Our Side-by-Side Comparison

 Now, let’s take a real deep look inside Wix and Squarespace.
 Check out the direct comparison:

 Wix Vs Squarespace: Who Wins in the End?

 So when choosing between Wix and Squarespace, is there a clear winner?
 It would seem so, even though it’s a close call.
 Wix is generally a better, more versatile tool, with more flexibility for a wide range of websites.
 Squarespace, on the other hand, scores points for their blogging feature and their fully-responsive templates.

 Also, if you didn’t forget to count scores, you’ll have noted a close 6:5 win for Wix.
 However, it’s remarkable that most of the points Wix scored over Squarespace, they did win them by several lengths (Ease of Use as well as Apps & Widgets).